medialibre/medialibre/wp-content/plugins/worth-the-read/readme.txt

 A very unobtrusive and light-weight reading progress bar indicator showing the user how far scrolled through the current post or page they are.
 You can control placement and color of the progress bar, and you can choose whether it includes just the main content or also the comments.

 The progress bar only displays once the user begins scrolling the page so it is as unobtrusive as possible.
 Once the user stops scrolling or scrolls down past the content the progress bar subtly mutes until it is needed again.
+Take a look at the demo here: http://www.industrialthemes.com/plugins/

 There is also a reading time commitment feature that you can separately enable.
 Control the placement (above or below title, or above content), style, and whether it displays on posts and/or pages.
 Uses 200wpm as the metric for average reading time.

+You can also place the time commitment label anywhere you want via the [wtr-time] shortcode.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/worth-the-read` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Worth The Read screen to configure the plugin
+3. Use the Worth The Read screen to configure the plugin
-4. Enable the plugin by selecting the Enable checkbox on the plugin settings screen.
+4. Enable the plugin by selecting at least one option for "Display On" in the plugin settings screen, such as Posts or Pages

 == Frequently Asked Questions ==